 THE COST OF TRAINING

 The training package includes all training materials and instructor expenses.
 There are no "extra" charges.
-Complimentary lodgings (where there is a hotel connected to the casino) for the instructor is customary but not required.
-The course allows for up to 15 students at a cost of $8995 for four days of classroom and hands-on training at your facility.
+Complimentary lodgings (where there is a hotel connected to the casino) for the instructor is customary.
+The course allows for up to 15 students at a cost of $9995 for four days of classroom and hands-on training at your facility.

 THE COST OF NOT TRAINING

 How can you evaluate what it costs to go without training?
 Certainly if you are still sending monitors and power supplies out for repair or (GASP!) purchasing replacement units without attempting to repair them yourself, you know what you are spending in a year.
-I don’t know how you quantify errors and time lost due to poor troubleshooting and/or configuration and programming skills.
+I don’t know how you quantify errors and time lost due to poor troubleshooting.
 These are all problems that can be mitigated through training and that’s what Slot Tech Magazine can do for you.

-With this approach to slot tech training, you can schedule the exact training you need, exactly when you need it, delivered right to your casino by a team of industry professionals.
-There is no better training available to the gaming industry.
+With this approach to slot tech training, you can schedule the exact training you need, exactly when you need it, delivered right to your casino.
+There is no better training available to the gaming industry that specifically covers power supply repair and LCD monitor repair with no previous electronics knowledge required..

 Thanks for taking the time to read this.
 Please let me know what I can do for you.